 - In 2019, AIR launched Localore Labs to support research, programs and development to deliver solutions and establish new infrastructure to address long-standing industry and institutional practices and limitations.
 Localore Lab’s current portfolio includes our ever-evolving Co-Productions, such as our 2020 partnership with KOSU and This Land Press to produce Imaginary Oklahoma, a podcast that translated written prose into audio stories.

 - In 2020, against the backdrop of rapidly evolving audio and media landscapes, we committed to addressing the most pressing needs of our members and extended audio community amid the ongoing global pandemic.
 Learn more about AIR’s major milestones via our 2020 Year in Review.

 - In March 2021, AIR launched SoundPath, a new digital training platform for the audio community, offering pre-recorded and real-time video classes in audio-making, skills, craft and ethics for both working audio professionals and newcomers to the craft.
 Classes are taught by industry peers who inspire, share and establish standards for making great work for public radio and podcasts.
 SoundPath also introduces a new marketplace for individuals to offer business, mentoring, editing and engineering services.

 - In addition to our expanded digital training offerings, we look forward to resuming AIR’s Full Spectrum Storytelling Intensives and live workshops once we can safely gather with our members again.

 AIR’s network now includes 1,400+ independent audio producers, multimedia journalists, and public media stations and networks across 47 states and 30 countries.
-Our remote staff, led by CEO Ken Ikeda, and Board of Directors are committed to reimagining and building a more equitable, sustainable infrastructure in collaboration with our vibrant, ever-growing community of independent media makers.
+AIR staff and the Board of Directors are committed to reimagining and building a more equitable, sustainable infrastructure in collaboration with our vibrant, ever-growing community of independent media makers.